5 Key Factors in Urban PlanningAugust 9, 2016

 3. Plans should be forward-thinking.

-While consideration of current residents is important, in that taxpayers want to have a say in decisions that impact them, city planners also need to look to the future.
+Consideration for current residents is important, in that taxpayers want to have a say in decisions that impact them.
+However, city planners also need to look to the future.

-For example, an urban planner will pay attention to population trends to figure out how much space the city needs for future constructions.
+An urban planning official will monitor population trends to determine the space needed for future constructions.
 If the population is going up and a developer wants to build apartment buildings downtown, they may need to build high-rises rather than smaller two-story buildings if they want to accommodate future growth.
 Similarly, increases in tourism would call for additional hotels and events venues.

 Ultimately, planners look to a specific outcome rather than a timeframe.
 They know that the population might increase, but it could be in five years or 20 years.
-In order to predict such fluctuations, planners may look to GIS data to track changes in an area over time.
+In order to predict such fluctuations, planners may look to data to track changes, such as new constructions or demolitions, in an area over time.

 4. Areas in need of renewal need special consideration.

-Many struggling cities in the United States are part of the trend toward urban renewal, which can involve either renovating existing structuring or demolishing them to make way for new buildings.
+Many struggling cities in the United States are part of the trend toward urban renewal.
+This can involve either renovating existing structuring or demolishing them to make way for new buildings.

 5. Urban planners need the right tools at their disposal to do their jobs.